Ben Peach: Life

 In 1905 he succeeded Ramsay Heatley Traquair as President of the Geological Society of Glasgow.
 He was succeeded in time in 1908 by John Walter Gregory.

 He was awarded the Wollaston Medal of the Geological Society in 1921.

 A monument to the work of Peach and Horne was erected at Inchnadamph, close to the Moine Thrust where they did some of their best-known work.
 The inscription reads: "To Ben N Peach and John Horne who played the foremost part in unravelling the geological structure of the North West Highlands 1883–1897.
 An international tribute.
 Erected 1930.".

 Peach was twice married.
-His first wife was Jeanie Bannatyne (1846–1884) with whom he had four daughters and two sons.
-He then married Margaret Anne MacEwen (1868–1921), with whom he had two sons.
-Two of his sons and two of his daughters survived him.
+His first wife was Jeanie Bannatyne with whom he had four daughters and two sons.
+He then married Margaret Anne MacEwen, with whom he had two sons.
 His later home was at 72 Grange Loan in Edinburgh.

 He died of a cerebral thrombosis at his niece's house at 33 Comiston Drive on 29 January 1926.
 He is buried in Morningside Cemetery, Edinburgh.
 The grave lies in the fenced western section, and is inaccessible without prior arrangement.